-A lighting manufacturer with a great company culture wanted to define core values that align with the company’s business goals.
+A lighting manufacturer with a great company culture wanted to define core values that align with its business goals.
 They also wanted them to ring true.
 To do so, the leadership team ordered pizza for their entire team and brainstormed their set of core values together.

 Core values are designed to align your team with your company’s goals.
 But they don’t mean a thing if the team doesn’t feel connected with them.
 That’s why it’s always beneficial to brainstorm a set of core values with your team.
 Doing so will ensure your team feels like they’ve been heard.
 They’ll also stand behind something they feel they helped define.

 You’ll want to tackle the brainstorming session similar to how you did with defining your mission and vision.
 Here are some questions to ask your team: